The Best and Worst Drinks for Your Penis

 According to Science Daily, Dr. Bhimu Patil, director of Texas A&M's Fruit and Vegetable Improvement Center in College Station, said, "Arginine boosts nitric oxide, which relaxes blood vessels, the same basic effect that Viagra has to treat erectile dysfunction and maybe even prevent it."

 For more foods that fight erectile dysfunction, check out these Healthy Foods to Eat for Arginine.

-COFFEE: the Second-best Part of Waking Up
+Coffee: the Second-best Part of Waking Up

-I can’t face the day without it, and after reading a 2015 study — which showed that men who drank 2-3 cups of coffee per day were 39% less likely to have erectile dysfunction than non-coffee drinkers — it’s not a habit I’m kicking anytime soon.
-As with moderate red and white wine intake, it’s thought that coffee consumption is a boon for cardiovascular health.
+What is the link between caffeine and erections?
+I can't face the day without it, and after reading a 2015 study — which showed that men who drank 2-3 cups of coffee per day were 39% less likely to have erectile dysfunction than non-coffee drinkers — it's not a habit I'm kicking anytime soon.
+As with moderate red and white wine intake, it's thought that coffee consumption is a boon for cardiovascular health.
 As achieving and maintaining an erection is all about blood flow, that stands to reason.